slatedocs/slate/src/index.html.md

 # Introduction

-Welcome to the Tier API.
-It provides the essentials to integrate with Tier's mobility platform.
+Welcome to the TIER API.
+It provides the essentials to integrate with TIER's mobility platform.
 There's different levels of access for mobility and logistics partners.
 Access is limited for different endpoints and zones for each API key individually.